 Dear Southampton Town Residents,

-The Southampton Town Democratic Committee works tirelessly to elect officials who will defend the rights of all, protect our environment and investment in the East End, provide for our safety and health, grow our economy, and maintain fiscal responsibility.
+The Southampton Town Democratic Committee continues to work tirelessly to elect officials who will defend the rights of all, protect our environment and investment in the East End, provide for our safety and health, grow our economy, and maintain fiscal responsibility.
 We have consistently nominated and then helped to elect honest, hard-working candidates to public office.
 The list of their achievements covers every aspect of Town government:

 -